Helping an Alcoholic Loved One

 • Support groups and group therapy

-• Individual therapies to develop healthier coping skills
+• Individual therapy for healthier coping skills

 • Long-term sobriety and aftercare planning

-• Treatment for other mental health disorders
+• Treatment for co-occurring mental health disorders

 Supporting a Loved One After Treatment